 Averting this trope is the whole premise of Larry Niven's Destiny's Road, where human colonists populate a biochemically incompatible planet.
 People gain no sustenance from native life (and vice versa).
 They live on transplanted Earth animals and plants, but something different about the place means essential nutrients are missing, so humans must regularly consume something called "speckles" or go insane and die.
 The native life does not contain fat, or (key plot point) potassium (with the exception of a few plants).
 You CAN survive on the native life forms (at least for a lot longer than by starving) but you'll gradually lose all body fat, so makeup and source of "speckles" is a major plot point.
 This is used by a character trying to lose weightnote Science Marches On may not be kind to this character's plan.
 Modern food science is discovering that you can fool the metabolism like that for a short while, but humans eating filling but indigestible food acquires a terrible taste memory very quickly.
 This is why a bunch of Fat Substitutes failed in the late '90s, as you feel full, but your system can't process the food.
 You excrete everything and keep nothing—rapid weight loss happens then.

 Somewhat touched upon by Harry Turtledove's WorldwarAlternate History series.
 The Race's biology and biochemistry are similar enough that they can live on Earth and eat some Earth biomatter with no problems.
-However, what would be slightly chilly to humans is beastly cold to them (apparently, their home planet is so hot that ice only exists in laboratories) and household spice ginger is so addictive to them it becomes their version of cocaine.
+However, what would be slightly chilly to humans is beastly cold to them.
+Their home planet is basically a large desert with no freestanding oceans, and so hot that ice only exists in laboratories.
+Less prominently mentioned is that Earth is also a lot wetter than they are used to: Lizards stationed in Earth's tropics are very susceptible to molds and rots.
+Moreover, household spice ginger is so addictive to them it becomes their version of cocaine.
 It also triggers "heat" in their females.

 Averted in Eric Flint's Mother of Demons, in which humans can eat nothing on the planet Ishtar but "childfeed," which is semidigested plant material regurgitated by large herbivorous lifeforms (normally to feed their offspring).
 Additionally, it turns out that the meat or bodily fluids of every animal on the planet are deadly poisonous to humans—but then, it also works the other way around.